splunk-soar-connectors/ciscosecurefirewall/README.md

 ## Connecting to an on-prem delivered FMC

 1. On the SOAR asset setting page select On-prem for the type of FMC you are connecting to
-1. Specify the device ip/hostname of your on-prem FMC along with the username and password used ot login to FMC
+1. Specify the device ip/hostname of your on-prem FMC along with the username and password used to login to FMC

 **Note** that you can optionally specify a default firepower domain that will be queried.
-You an overide this domain when running an action.
-In addition, cloud versions of FMC only support the default domain, to achieve multi tenancy you must use seperate tenants.
+You can override this domain when running an action.
+In addition, cloud versions of FMC only support the default domain.
+To achieve multi tenancy you must use separate tenants.

 ### Configuration variables